zjrohrbach/markdown-wkshts/Physics-Agenda.md

 Agenda
 ---------

-- SSR
+1. SSR
-- Notes on Springs <sub>[video](https://avon.schoology.com/course/5138386979/materials/gp/5736774340)</sub>
-- Do Spring Pre-Lab to find Spring Constants
-- Get the Spring Lab Report set up
+2. Get the Spring Lab Report set up
 	- Download and save [this template][temp] to OneDrive
-	- Today, your job is to do the Purpose, Hypotheses, and Procedure
+	- Get your Purpose, Hypotheses, and Procedure and procedure done
+	- Use [this link][share] to Shar

 Announcements
 -------------